 Generation Games is Age UK Oxfordshire’s physical activity service.
 Our aim is very simple: to help you get moving and enjoy life to the full.

-Speak to your GP or health professional to find out about being referred for 6 weeks of Strength & Balance classes.
+We are still accepting Strength & Balance referrals.
+You would be referred to a class that is held on Zoom.
+Speak to your GP or health professional to find out about being referred for 6 weeks of Strength & Balance classes for free.

-Why is being fit and strong important – am I too old?
+Why is being fit and strong is especially important now – am I too old?

 Fitness in later life is so important in enabling you to continue to do what you enjoy.
-Our aim is for you to be as fit and energetic as you would like to be, whether that means being flexible enough to bend easily to tie your shoelaces, strong enough to open a jar, or having the stamina to chase around after lively grandchildren.
+Our aim is for you to be as fit and energetic as you would like to be, whether that means being flexible enough to bend easily to tie your shoelaces, strong enough to open a jar or lift a full kettle of water, or having the stamina to chase around after lively grandchildren.
+Especially at the moment as many of us have been far more sedentary during the coronavirus pandemic, it is extremely important to regain and maintain our fitness and strength.
+Accessing our classes and resources could be the first step towards a fitter you.
 And the best bit is that it is never too late to start.

 How Generation Games works